FredHutch/cbioportal-data-formatting/file_formats/clinical_data/Readme.md

-# Clinical data
+## Clinical data

-Clinical data files are used to capture clinical attributes associated with patients and/or samples.
+Clinical data files are used to capture clinical attributes associated with the genomic data from patients and/or samples.

-cBioportal supports the upload of multiple samples per patient.

-These set of files have both data and meta filetypes.

-Clinical data files are used to capture:
+Clinical data files are used to do 2 things within cBioportal:

-1. clinical attributes at the patient level and the sample level
+1. Add clinical attributes at both the patient level and the sample level to the genomic data

-2. the mapping between sample IDs and patient IDs
+2. Capture the mapping between samples and patients.
+This is especially important when dealing with multiple samples from the same patient.

 **Files to prepare:**
 | Filename (suggested)    | Filetype    | Requirement    |Example data filename